Graduate

 Admission Requirements

 Professional social work education requires students at the master’s level to undertake a rigorous program of classroom and practice work.
 The Indiana University School of Social Work seeks to admit individuals who have demonstrated competency through previous academic work, professional achievements, and volunteer commitments.
-A strong commitment to social justice and service to others should be evident in the application.
+The application should demonstrate a strong commitment to social justice and service to others.

 Admission information for all of the MSW programs may be obtained from the following: